soniabradley/giphyAPI/README.md

 # giphyAPI
-This application will access features of the world's largest and most powerful GIF library and console logging response that we get from the API.
+This application will access features from a large GIF library.
+The response that we get from the GIF API will show in the Console only.

 ![alt text](APIScreenShot.png)
 # Access and API Keys
 * [GiphyAPI](https://giphy.api-docs.io/1.0/welcome/access-and-api-keys)